nicoverduin/PCA9555/README.md

 # PCA9555
-Arduino Library to approach PCA9555 I2C expander with digitalRead, digitalWrite and pinMode functions
+Arduino Library to approach PCA9555 I2C expander with digitalRead, digitalWrite and pinMode functions.

-This libary supports standard digitalRead(), digitalWrite() and pinMode() functions for PCA9555 I2C IO Extender
+This library is still experimental.
+Someone is testing it for me currently.
+So do not expect it to work as yet.